traqour/joint_playlist/README.md

     ...
 }

--Final dataframe, added score to signify how much the user likes the song
+- Final dataframe, added score to signify how much the user likes the song

 ![Master DataFrame](imgs/master_df.png)